eModbus/eModbus/README.md

 This is a convenient method to calculate a CRC16 value for a given block of bytes. ``*data`` points to this block, ``len`` gives the number of bytes to consider.
 The call will return the 16-bit CRC16 value.

-### ModbusTCP API elements
+### ModbusClientTCP API elements
-You will have to have the following include line in your code to make the ``ModbusTCP`` API available:
+You will have to have the following include line in your code to make the ``ModbusClientTCP`` API available:
 ```
-#include "ModbusTCP.h"
+#include "ModbusClientTCP.h"
 ```
-#### ``ModbusTCP(Client& client)`` and ``ModbusTCP(Client& client, uint16_t queueLimit)``
+#### ``ModbusClientTCP(Client& client)`` and ``ModbusClientTCP(Client& client, uint16_t queueLimit)``
 The first set of constructors does take a ``client`` reference parameter, that may be any interface instance supporting the methods defined in ``Client.h``, f.i. an ``EthernetClient`` or a ``WiFiClient`` instance.
 This interface will be used to send the Modbus TCP requests and receive the respective TCP responses.

 The optional ``queueLimit`` parameter lets you define the maximum number of requests the worker task's queue will accept.
-The default is 100; please see the remarks to this parameter in the ModbusRTU section.
+The default is 100; please see the remarks to this parameter in the ModbusClientRTU section.

-#### ``ModbusTCP(Client& client, IPAddress host, uint16_t port)`` and ``ModbusTCP(Client& client, IPAddress host, uint16_t port, uint16_t queueLimit)``
+#### ``ModbusClientTCP(Client& client, IPAddress host, uint16_t port)`` and ``ModbusClientTCP(Client& client, IPAddress host, uint16_t port, uint16_t queueLimit)``
 Alternatively you may give the initial target host IP address and port number to be used for communications.
-This can be sensible if you have to set up a ModbusTCP client dedicated to one single target host.
+This can be sensible if you have to set up a ModbusClientTCP client dedicated to one single target host.

 The ``queueLimit`` parameter is the same as explained above.

 #### ``void setTimeout(uint32_t timeout)`` and ``void setTimeout(uint32_t timeout, uint32_t interval)``
-Similar to the ModbusRTU timeout, you may specify a time in milliseconds that will determine if a ``TIMEOUT`` error occurred.
+Similar to the ModbusClientRTU timeout, you may specify a time in milliseconds that will determine if a ``TIMEOUT`` error occurred.
 The worker task will wait the specified time without data arriving to then state a timeout and return the error response for it.
 The default value is 2000 - 2 seconds.

-**Note:** the caveat for the ModbusRTU timeout applies here as well.
+**Note:** the caveat for the ModbusClientRTU timeout applies here as well.
 The timeout will block the worker task up to three times its value, as two retries are attempted by the worker by sending the request again and waiting for a response.

 The optional ``interval`` parameter also is given in milliseconds and specifies the time to wait for the worker between two consecutive requests to the same target host.
 Some servers will need some milliseconds to recover from a previous request; this interval prevents sending another request prematurely.